 Once it had dried we brushed off any lose bits and added another layer of SPiT.

 Attaching the top for the cast iron stove

 To attach the table top we simply drilled a hole through the one side of the roasting pan and into the stove pipe and screwed them together.

 Time for a little happy dance around our new herb encrusted, pot-bellied, cast iron side table 😉

 And there’s enough space to hold all kinds of little side table things.

-I’d love to know what you think?
+Not bad for 20 minutes of work 😉 But I’d love to know what you think?
 Was she worth saving?
-Would you have done something different with the cast iron pot bellied stove?
+Would you have done something differently?